TotallyInformation/node-red-contrib-moment/README.md

 - [Moment-ParseFormat](https://github.com/gr2m/moment-parseformat) - Tries to interpret input strings as date/times and creates a format string that moment.js can use.
 - [os-locale](https://github.com/sindresorhus/os-locale) - interpets the host OS's locale.
 Works with Windows as well as Linux.
 - [Node-Red](http://nodered.org/docs/) - of course!

+#Humanize
+specify the input variable to execute humanize on, msg.payload.humanized will contain a humanized version of the specified span in seconds.

 #To Do